sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### HandleSubscriptionRequest

-The handler for this event is executed when an application attempts to subscribe to a stream.
+The handler for this event is executed when an app attempts to subscribe to a stream.

 *Handler signature:*